Starburst (missile)

 Starburst is a British man-portable surface-to-air missile produced by Shorts Missile Systems of Belfast (since 2002 known as Thales Air Defence).
 It was used by the British Army (as Javelin S15), Malaysian Armed Forces, and in the Canadian Army as the Javelin until 2005.
-It can be fired from the shoulder or from a launcher known as Starburst LML – Lightweight Multiple Launcher.
+It can be fired from a single-fire shoulder launcher or from a launcher known as Starburst LML (Lightweight Multiple Launcher).
+These launchers can also be mounted on vehicles.

-It has been replaced in British service by the Starstreak missile.

-Development
+Development and design

-The missile was a development of Javelin missile, retaining the Javelin missile body but replacing the radio command system with a laser guidance system similar to that used by the Starstreak missile that was already under development.
-This is much more difficult to jam than the radio based system used by Javelin.
-It entered service in 1990, and was deployed to protect British troops during the 1991 Gulf War.
+Development on the Starburst began in the mid-1980s to meet a requirement by the British Ministry of Defense.
+The missile was a development of the Javelin missile, retaining the Javelin missile body but replacing the radio command system with a beam-riding guidance similar to that used by the Starstreak missile that was already under development.
+This is much more difficult to jam than the radio-based system used by Javelin.
+The targeting system itself was developed by Thomson-CSF (now also a part of Thales Air Defense).
+The first shoulder-launched test firing took place in 1986 and development was completed in 1989.

+The base form of the Starburst consists of two components– the missile in its launching tube and the clip-on targeting system.
+The missile itself has a two-stage motor that can be configured to detonate by proximity or on contact.
+The firing tube needs to be discarded after use, but the targeting system (developed by French electronics corporation Thomson-CSF) is reusable.
+The missile in its sealed container has a ten-year shelf life.

+Combat history

+In 1989 the Starburst was accepted into British service and the first deliveries were made.
+It entered active service in 1990 and was deployed to protect British troops during the 1991 Gulf War.
+Notably, the system was deployed with the 10th (Assaye) Air Defense Battery of the 40th Regiment Royal Artillery.

 Variants

+Starburst LML

+The Starburst LML (Lightweight multiple launcher) is similar to the standard unit but uses three canistered missiles instead of the single missile on the base system.
+It retains the same clip-on aiming system.